python-discord/kubernetes/metabase/README.md

 # Metabase
 These manifests provision an instance of Metabase, our database analysis tool.

-**NOTE: ** We do not use Metabase in production, it has been replaced by Redash.
-These manifests remain here as an archive.

 ## Secrets
 A single secret of name `metabase-env` is used with the following values: